Keilub/helloitscaleb/content/about.md

 <summary>what is your design process?</summary>

 I don’t follow a rigid, cookie-cutter process.
 Instead, I work from a set of foundational design principles that I check my work against at every stage.
 The road can meander, but the outcome must match the brief and serve the audience.
 My process revolves around three key phases: **Research, Exploration, and Iteration**, with a little **Play** thrown in throughout for good measure.

+I intentionally keep my process open-minded and flexible to avoid unnecessary checklists and ensure it adapts to any project scope.
+This way, I can focus on the most important aspects as they emerge, rather than adhering to a generic checklist that may not apply to every project.

 **Research:** I begin by aligning on the core message and auditing existing assets to identify strengths and pain points.
 I study competitors, consult stakeholders, and distill everything into a clear thesis that guides the project.
 <br>